Sins-Repo/Scrapy-Dashboard/README.md

 A Python framework built on top of Flask, Plotly.js, React and React.js

 <br />
-How to run the project in your local machine
+How to run the project on your local machine

 ```
 % cd *project directory*